Careers at the Tampa Police Department

 Newly employed Police Officers are assigned to a four month comprehensive field training program.
 This work/training environment develops job confidence and expertise under the direction of qualified Training Officers.

 The Tampa Police Department has nearly 1,000 authorized sworn law enforcement personnel positions, and more than 350 civilian and support staff personnel positions.

 A: No tattoo or decal or any portion thereof shall be visible to the public on sworn personnel wearing the long-sleeve uniform.

 Q: What is the PAT?

-A: The Tampa Police Department uses the FDLE approved physical agility course.
-In general terms, it is an obstacle type course with segments of running, climbing over and under objects, a 100 lb. dummy drag, hand dexterity drills and serpentining through cones.
+A: The Tampa Police Department uses a Physical Agility Course (PAT) which is an obstacle type course with segments of running, climbing over a wall, stepping over and under objects, a 150 lb. dummy drag, hand dexterity drills and a cone serpentine.

 Q: What do I need to do to get certified in Law Enforcement?

 A: If you have no prior military or law enforcement experience you will need to attend a Police Academy in the State of Florida.
 Hillsborough Community College, St. Petersburg Junior College and Pasco-Hernando State College all offer a full time and part-time academy in the Tampa Bay area.

 Q: Do you sponsor people in the Police Academy?